You Are Here: Digital Metabolism Test

 Code Refactoring

-- Optimized CSS for performance and maintainability
+- Optimized Tailwind CSS for performance and maintainability

-Phase 5 Final Output🡢
+Phase 5 Final Output→

 Final Deliverable Details

-- Format: Interactive web experience (HTML/CSS)
+- Format: Interactive web experience (TypeScript, React, Tailwind CSS)

-- Deployment: Live on GitHub Pages
+- Deployment: Live on Vercel

 - Accessibility: WCAG 2.1 AA compliant